wassermanlab/IBVL/Nextflow_script/GPCC_version/Mitochondria_pipeline.md

   ### Filter the calls (also run using the shifted MT reference genome)

+From GATK best practices website : Tools involved: FilterMutectCalls - This step filters the output VCF files based on specific parameters, such as a minimum allele fraction, maximum alternate allele count, and estimate of contamination.
+The --autosomal-coverage parameter specifically filters out potential NuMTs.
+Specifying the --mitochondrial-mode parameter automatically sets the filters to the mitochondrial defaults.

+From BioRXiv paper : Mutect2 variants were then filtered (GATK FilterMutectCalls --stats raw_vcf_stats --max-alt-allele-count 4 --mitochondria-mode --autosomal_coverage nDNA_MEDIAN_COV --min_allele_fraction 0.01)

+  **Future update in the IBVL pipeline** : Move this step after combining the variant calls from the control region with the non-control region
+  **Future update in the IBVL pipeline** : Add the --autosomal-coverage parameter

  ```
  	singularity exec -B /mnt/scratch/SILENT/Act3/ -B /mnt/common/SILENT/Act3/ /mnt/common/SILENT/Act3/singularity/gatk4-4.2.0.sif \
 	gatk FilterMutectCalls \